manywho/ui-custom-component/README.md

 assets is a quick and easy way to get started.

 > Tenant assets are publically accessible and should not contain any secrets of confidential information!

-## Configuration

-You can change the generated filenames from `custom-components.js` and `custom-components.css` by editing the `webpack.config.js` file:

-- line 10 for `custom-components.js`
-- line 55 for `custom-components.css`